Sodium Valproate Claims

-Sadly one of David’s clients is able to speak from personal experience when she was admitted to hospital following a seizure and despite telling the A & E Doctor that she and her husband were trying for a baby, a pregnancy test was not carried out until after she was prescribed Sodium Valproate to control her fits.
+A good example was one lady who was admitted to hospital following a seizure and despite telling the A & E Doctor that she and her husband were trying for a baby, a pregnancy test was not carried out until after she was prescribed Sodium Valproate to control her fits.
 As a consequence the happy news given to the client some weeks later that she was pregnant was quickly diluted by the realisation that her baby had Sodium Valproate Syndrome.

 This condition left her daughter with some very distinct physical characteristics and learning difficulties.
-With the help of expert evidence from Paediatric Neurologists the family was able to make a claim for compensation.
+With the help of expert evidence from Paediatric Neurologists the family was able to advance a claim for compensation.

 David was one of the first solicitors in the country to take an active interest in claims involving those affected by Sodium Valproate and he is contacted regularly by families seeking advice and guidance.

 To speak to David informally and in confidence, please call him on 01793 615011 or email him at email@example.com

 “I would recommend to everyone the excellent David Gazzard who is absolutely first rate.
 Although he is clearly a popular choice he always made me feel I was his only client.”
 Mrs H, July 2017

 See also the following news articles on Sodium Valproate: